 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

-Malaysia’s business environment is governed by several regulations to maintain an efficient and competitive private sector.
-The country is considered an easy and cost-competitive place for doing business, and it is ranked 12th globally on Ease of Doing Business by World Bank Group 2020.
-This ranking shows a continued improvement from 2019 (ranked 15th) and 2018 (ranked 24th), sending a signal to the global community that Malaysia is “open for business”.
+Malaysia’s business environment is governed by several regulatory bodies to maintain an efficient and competitive private sector.
+The country is considered an easy and cost-competitive market for doing business, and it is ranked 12th globally on the World Bank’s Ease of Doing Business 2020 report.
+Malaysia’s ranking shows a continued improvement.
+Ranked 24th in 2018, the country’s rank jumped to 15th in 2019, sending a signal to the global community that Malaysia is “open for business.”